skorokithakis/catt/README.rst

         :target: https://travis-ci.org/skorokithakis/catt

-Cast All The Things allows you to send videos from many, many online sources to your Chromecast.
+Cast All The Things allows you to send videos from many, many online sources (YouTube, Vimeo, and a few hundred others) to your Chromecast.

 Installation
 ------------